kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### TODOs: Later

-- Check that we are using the words pending and unschedulable pods correctly.
-In the code, I think we are often checking for pending pods, however, sometimes it would be more correct to check for unschedulable pods.
 - Try updating to latest upstream version.
   - Check for compatibility issues.
   - Check if kubectl, kwokctl, etc. versions need to be updated as well to make it work.